A Level English Language & Literature

 Many A Level English students go on to take the subject at degree level; some choose to follow degrees in Journalism, Creative Writing and Media related courses.
 A Level English Language and Literature is a very versatile subject to study, and if you are considering going into employment after College, this qualification will demonstrate your ability to communicate at a high level of competency.
 The study of English is useful for a wide range of careers including the legal profession, teaching, the media, the forces and marketing.

-- BA (Hons) English/Politics from the University of Liverpool
+• PGCE from the University of Birmingham

 KATY FORRESTER